 Get the free guide: How to become a paramedic

-Are you interested in pursuing a career as a paramedic or medic/first responder?
-Are you curious as to what is required to become a paramedic?
-To find out whether the excitement and challenge of becoming a paramedic is a suitable career for you, or to enquire about our courses call the Australian Paramedical College on (07) 5520 2522.
+Are you interested in pursuing a career in emergency healthcare?
+Are you curious as to what is required for becoming a paramedic in all fields of emergency medical care and transport?
+To find out whether the excitement and challenge of becoming a paramedic is a suitable career for you, or to enquire about our courses, call Australian Paramedical College on 1300 377 741.